Writing Support

 • Conference abstracts

 Writing Camps: I have run several 2-3 day writing camps for graduate students of any Arts & Science unit, as well as multiple in-house single-department camps (e.g. in Sociology, History, English, Philosophy).
-Starting in January 2021, I have hosted a weekly writing camp called Writing Tuesdays.
-Any graduate student, postdoc or faculty member in Arts & Science can register here.
+Starting in January 2021, I have hosted a virtual writing camp that, currently, runs on Tuesdays and Thursdays from 9 to 12.
+Any graduate student, postdoc or faculty member can register here.